dsmsuite/dsmsuite.github.io/downloads.md

 	* Do not remove solution and project file extensions show they show up as separate elements in DSM
 * DSM viewer and builder
 	* Speedup loading DSM files by avoiding multiple xml parse runs

+## 14 April 2019 - Upcoming release

 * General
-	* Compress files when extension .dsiz or .dsmz

-## 9 April 2019 - Upcoming release

-* General
     * Add metadata to dsi and dsm files and show them in overview report
+	* Add setting to determine if output should be written in compressed format
-	* Auto detect compressed .dsi or .dsm files
+	* Auto detect compressed .dsi or .dsm files during reading
 * DSM viewer
     * Improved overview html report